cboulanger/bookends-client/readme.txt

     an empty array is returned.

     Example: http://localhost:8080/mydb/query/title REGEX 'my funny valentina'

+    See the Bookends user guide, section "SQL/Regex Search" (p.
+281seq) for the powerful search syntax at your disposal.

 GET [name of database]/find/[bookends/valentina-style sql query]
     returns an array of integers, which are the uniqueIds of the records.